Vida Lahey

-Frances Vida Lahey MBE (1882—1968) was a prominent artist in Queensland, Australia.
+Frances Vida Lahey MBE (/vaɪdə leɪiː/ VEYE-də LAY-ee; 26 August 1882 – 29 August 1968) was a prominent artist in Queensland, Australia.
 She exhibited widely from 1902 until 1965.

 Early life

-Frances Vida Lahey was born on 26 August 1882 at Pimpama, Queensland, the daughter of David Lahey and his wife, Jane Jemima, (née Walmsley).
+Frances Vida Lahey was born on 26 August 1882 at Pimpama, Queensland, the daughter of Irish-born farmer David Lahey and his wife Jane Jemima (née Walmsley).
 She had eleven siblings including conservationist Romeo Lahey.
-She attended Goytelea School at Southport.
-She studied painting at the Brisbane Central Technical College under Godfrey Rivers.
+She attended Goytelea School at Southport, and later studied painting at the Brisbane Central Technical College under Godfrey Rivers.
 Her uncle financed a trip to New Zealand in 1902 which inspired some of her earliest exhibited works, as well as helping to set her up to study in Melbourne.
 She studied at the National Gallery School, Melbourne under Bernard Hall and Frederick McCubbin in 1905 and again in 1909.

 During World War I, she travelled to London to be in proximity to her brothers and cousins who were serving with the AIF, as well as to study art when she could.
 She assisted with the volunteer war effort.
 Following the War, she studied with Frances Hodgkins, in the Colarossi in Paris and in Italy before returning to Australia in 1921.

 Career

 Vida Lahey was one of the first female artists in Queensland and Australia, who regarded themselves as professionals and who sought to earn a living from practising their art.
-Vida pioneered art classes for both children and adults in Queensland; and she and Daphne Mayo were responsible for the foundation of the Queensland Art Fund in 1929, which helped to establish an art library and acquire works of art for the state.
+Lahey pioneered art classes for both children and adults in Queensland; and she and Daphne Mayo were responsible for the foundation of the Queensland Art Fund in 1929, which helped to establish an art library and acquire works of art for the state.
 She travelled to Europe in 1927 for further opportunities to study art.
 In 1937 Lahey became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.
-Vida was awarded the Society of Artists (NSW) Medal in 1945, in appreciation of good services for the advancement of Australian art, the Coronation Medal in 1953 and in 1958 honoured with an MBE for services to art.
+Lahey was awarded the Society of Artists (NSW) Medal in 1945, in appreciation of good services for the advancement of Australian art, the Coronation Medal in 1953 and in 1958 honoured with an MBE for services to art.

+Lahey was a long-term active member of the Royal Queensland Art Society (known up to 1926 as the Queensland Art Society) and served on its committee for several years.